meet-v/CountCraft/README.md

 - Ensure manifest.json and versions.json are updated with the new version and minAppVersion.
 - Attach main.js, manifest.json, and styles.css (if present) to the GitHub release.

+### Debug

+Enable debug logging in settings to:
+- Monitor calculation performance
+- Track property creation
+- Identify processing errors
+- View detailed execution logs

 ## Support

 If you find issues or have feature requests, open an issue in the repository.

 ### Troubleshooting

-- Property name doesn’t apply
-	- Property names are preserved.
-Ensure a unique name is entered.
-	- If a default autofilled value appears, click the field and type a custom name (it won’t be overwritten after editing).
+**Q: Calculations not running**
+A: Check that at least one calculation is enabled in settings.

+**Q: Properties not appearing**
+A: Ensure property names are valid (spaces become hyphens, no other special character).

+**Q: Performance issues on large vaults**
+A: Enable debug mode to monitor performance, consider running calculations on subsets of files.
+Submit details through submitting an issue on the repo.

+**Q: Auto-calculate not working**
+A: This feature is experimental and has a 500ms delay after file saves

-- Calculation are looking high
+**Q: Calculation are looking high**
-	- CountCraft excludes frontmatter automatically; if counts still look high, verify that body content includes long code blocks or embedded content.
-	- Go through the known issues.
+A: CountCraft excludes frontmatter automatically; if counts still look high, verify that body content includes long code blocks or embedded content.
+(Go through the known issues.)
-- Parameter control not clickable
-	- The settings UI is fully scoped and rebuilt per change; if encountering issues, reload Obsidian and re-open the settings.
-Ensure the latest version is installed.
-- Edit doesn’t change values
-	- Edits are handled via a modal; make changes and Save.
-The settings tab refreshes automatically.

 ### Known Issues